ImNullpo/Adir.sh/README.md

-# Nullpo.co.il
+# Adir.sh
-Nullpo.Wiki is a personal knowledge base.
+Adir.sh is a personal knowledge base.